-Prerequisite: Graduate standing or the consent of the instructor.
+Prereq: Graduate standing or the consent of the instructor.

 The rationale for government regulation and intervention in different situations.
 Antitrust policy.
 Several different models of regulation.
 The economic effects of regulation on public utilities, transportation, pollution control, and protection of consumers.